Softening the Jaw, Shoulders, and Chest (Patrons)

 This lesson has a prerequisite.
 Click Context for recommended study order for our jaw lessons.

 If you’d like something supporting your head make sure it’s level, smooth, and minimal: maybe a few folds of a towel, but no more than you need for comfort.
-Your head should be free to shift, nod, and roll small amounts effortlessly.
+It’s helpful to allow your cervical/neck spine to be in a natural arch (not chin tucked), and your head should be free to shift, nod, and roll small amounts effortlessly.
 Don’t use a sticky surface like a yoga mat: it will pull your hair.

 Let your head roll or turn freely whenever you explore little sideways movements of your jaw in this lesson.
 Do not try to isolate movements of your jaw.